A generalized matrix-valued Allen--Cahn model and its numerical solution: High-order rescaled ETDRK schemes

 In this section, we develop arbitrarily high-order rescaled ETDRK schemes for the generalized matrix-valued Allen--Cahn equation that unconditionally preserve the MBP.
 Furthermore, we prove that the first- and second-order rescaled ETDRK schemes unconditionally satisfy a discrete energy dissipation law, while third- and higher-order schemes also obey a discrete energy dissipation law under suitable time-step constraints and achieve optimal error convergence in time.

 The entire time interval $[0, T]$ is uniformly divided into $N$ sub-intervals, where $N$ is an arbitrary positive integer.
 Let the time step be $\tau=\frac TN$ and define $t_n=n\tau$ for $n=0,\ldots,N$.
 To establish the arbitrarily high-order schemes for solving \eqref{eq:MAC}, we focus on the equivalent equation \eqref{eq:MAC_ka} on the time interval $[t_n,t_{n+1}]$.
-Let the exact solution $W^n(s,\bx )=U(t_n+s,\bx)$ satisfying the system
+Let $U^n(\bx)$ denote the numerical approximation to $U(t_n,\bx)$ at $t_n$.
+Given $U^n$, we define $W^n(s,\bx)$ as the exact solution of the following local initial value problem on $s\in[0,\tau]$:

 equipped with the periodic boundary condition.
 By Duhamel's principle, the solution of \eqref{eq:MAC-W} is given by